mendicant-original/newman/README.md

 * A barebones configuration system allows configuring email settings, service settings, and application specific settings.

+We are still working on figuring out what belongs in Newman and what doesn't, and so all of these features are subject to change or disappear entirely.
+But if you have a need for this sort of tool, it's worth noting that this software isn't entirely vaporware, and that we could use your help!

 ### For a demonstration of how Newman is used:

 Check out [Jester](http://github.com/mendicant-university/jester) as well as some of the